damiensedgwick/go-htmx-tailwindcss/README.md

 `curl -s "https://go-htmx-tailwindcss.fly.dev/build" | bash`

-Once you have created a new project, you may want to change the root directory name and you will have to setup the [Standalone CLI](https://tailwindcss.com/blog/standalone-cli) for TailwindCSS.
+Once you have created a new project, you may want to change the project directory name and you will have to setup the [Standalone CLI](https://tailwindcss.com/blog/standalone-cli) for TailwindCSS.